Alex Emmert's Homepage

 Etc.

-Since the Spring of 2024, I've been the representative of UMD's Linguistics Department on the Dean's Undergraduate Advisory Board within the College of Arts & Humanities.
+From Spring 2024 - Fall 2025, I was the representative of UMD's Linguistics Department on the Dean's Undergraduate Advisory Board within the College of Arts & Humanities.

-When I'm not doing schoolwork I like to edit Wikipedia, play chess, and enjoy the outdoors.
+When I'm not doing schoolwork I like to play chess, code hobby projects, and enjoy the outdoors.
 I'm also involved with Maryland's quizbowl team, and I'm a big fan of trivia in general.